fabriziosalmi/alma/CONTRIBUTING.md

-# Contributing to AI-CDN
+# Contributing to ALMA

-Thank you for your interest in contributing to AI-CDN!
+Thank you for your interest in contributing to ALMA!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct